imansmallapple/Oniro-docs/application-development/development-overview.md

 ## Development Environment
 To start developing OpenHarmony applications, we first need to set up the development environment by installing `DevEco Studio`.

-To set up your development environment, please refer to  [Environment Setup Guide](/application-development/environment-setup-config.md). **To be added**
+To set up your development environment, please refer to  [Environment Setup Guide](/application-development/environment-setup-config.md).

 ## Learning Path
 **To be added**